4th Transnational Opera Studies Conference - POSTPONED

 Bayreuth, June 23–25, 2022

 Due to the Corona pandemic the tosc@bayreuth conference will be postponed to June 2022.
-The Call for Papers will be reopened in July 2021.
+The Call for Papers is reopened.
+Click here for the Call for Papers.

-In order to allow junior scholars to be able to present their work in 2021 we introduce the Junior Scholar Opera Conference, taking place on June 24 and June 25, 2021 as a video conference (synchronous presentations and discussion via Zoom).
-This conference will be also hosted by the University of Bayreuth.
+In order to allow junior scholars to be able to present their work in 2021 we introduced the Junior Scholar Opera Conference, took place on June 24 and June 25, 2021 as a video conference (synchronous presentations and discussion via Zoom).
+This conference was also hosted by the University of Bayreuth.
 Click here for the program.